department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/conversation-guide.md

 Let’s start with a few questions...

+- *(if using a screenreader)* How would you rate your level of experience with using a screenreader--beginner, intermediate, advanced, or expert?

-- So where do you typically go to get information and benefits from the VA?
+- Where do you typically go to get information and benefits from the VA?
   - *(Google / Facebook / MHV / eBenefits / Contact center call or email / VA.gov / ________________________)*
 - Can you tell me about the last time you were looking for information or trying to do something with your VA benefits?
   - What did you want to do?